-She is one of the five scribes on Donald Jackson's monumental St Johns Bible, the first handwritten and illuminated bible for over five hundred years, written with goose quills on calfskin vellum.
-Other work on vellum includes peerages for the Crown Office and a charter for the Middle Temple in London.
+Ten years ago Susie was one of the five scribes on Donald Jackson's monumental St Johns Bible, the first handwritten and illuminated bible for over five hundred years, written with goose quills on calfskin vellum.

-Commissions include work for the BBC, National Museums of Scotland, the British Museum and the Queen Mother's Memorial Fund for Scotland, and she was a contributor to An Leabhar Mor, The Great Book of Gaelic.
+Commissions include work for the BBC, National Museums of Scotland, the British Museum, the Queen Mother's Memorial Fund for Scotland, Benjamin Tindall Architects and the Crown Office.
+Susie was a contributor to An Leabhar Mor, The Great Book of Gaelic.

 Susie is a Fellow of both the Society of Scribes and Illuminators and the Calligraphy and Lettering Arts Society, and a Full Member of Letter Exchange.